13 Red Flags You’re About to Book a Bad Airline

 A good airline will feed you for free and offer you a complimentary non-alcoholic beverage or two when booking a long haul flight.
 A bad airline probably won’t.

 Customer service phone numbers are hidden

 If it takes more than two clicks on an airline website to find a customer service contact phone number, it’s likely a sign you are dealing with an airline that isn’t consumer-friendly.
 And that unfriendliness may become an issue if your luggage is lost or your flight is delayed/canceled.
 Just be sure to avoid the least reliable airlines in America.

 You are hung up on when you call customer service

 OK, so you found the phone number to speak to a real-live person to ask a question about booking a flight but when you call customer service, you are directed back to the website and disconnected unceremoniously.
 That’s a sure sign of a bad airline.
 Get the best deal on your flight by booking on the best day to buy airline tickets.

 A carry-on bag will cost you

 Nickel and diming passengers for normal things, like having the audacity to bring a backpack on a trip, is a bad habit of bad airlines.
 Through a new sub-class of ticket called “Basic Economy,” old stalwarts like United are now also limiting what passengers can bring on board, and charging for anything larger than a laptop bag.
 Delta and American’s most basic fares still, at the time of publishing, do permit a traditional carry-on bag plus a personal item to fly free of charge, but it is easy to imagine this policy becoming less consumer-friendly in the future.
-That’s why you’ll want to check out these sneaky ways to bypass baggage fees.

 The planes are old